ConfettiFX/The-Forge/README.md

 ![Image of the Sphere Tracing  unit test in The Forge](Screenshots/16_RayMarching_Linux.png)

-## 17. ENTT - Entity Component System Test
+## 17. Entity Component System Test
-This unit test shows how to use a high-performance entity component system in The Forge.
+This unit test shows how to use the high-performance entity component system in The Forge.
+This unit test is based on a ECS system that we developed internally for tools.

 ![Image of the Entity Component System unit test in The Forge](Screenshots/17_EntityComponentSystem.png)